 A few years ago, I set a goal for myself to speak in public at least once every month to share my perspective of being a woman in tech, to help build my consulting business, and to conquer my stage fright.
 And it worked!
 Today, I ENJOY giving talks and being on panels, and I’ve had the pleasure of speaking at leading tech companies, conferences, and universities.
 I’ve even given a TEDx talk and had a brief cameo on the TODAY show.

 I speak about women in tech, women in leadership, and public speaking.
 One highly sought-after talk is a collection of stories and tips from “Present!
 A Techie’s Guide to Public Speaking,” which I co-authored with Poornima Vijayashanker, founder of Femgineer and founding engineer of Mint.com.
 Another favorite is Stepping Outside Our Comfort Zone: It’s Where the Magic Happens.

 I’m on the 100+ tech & business women speakers you need at your next event list curated by The Next Web.
 Contact me for your next event!

-See all of my past speaking engagements here.
+You can see all of my past speaking engagements here.